ethereum/go-ethereum/content/docs/interacting_with_geth/RPC/graphql.md

 ### GraphiQL

-An easy way to get started right away and try out queries is the GraphiQL interface shipped with Geth.
+An easy way to try out queries is the GraphiQL interface shipped with Geth.
 To open it visit `http://localhost:8545/graphql/ui`.
 To see how this works let's read the sender, recipient and value of all transactions in block number 6000000.
-Try this out in GraphiQL:
+In GraphiQL:

 ```graphql
 query txInfo {